 Osmosis is why drinking salty water will kill.
 With salty water in the stomach, osmotic pressure begins drawing water out of the body trying to dilute the salt in the stomach eventually dehydrating the body causing death.

-In reverse osmosis, the use of the membrane acts like an extremely fine filter creating drinkable water from salty water.
-The salty water on one side of the membrane has pressure is applied to it to stop, and then reverse, the osmotic process requiring a lot of pressure.
+With a marine [ desalination reverse osmosis] water system, the use of the membrane acts like an extremely fine filter creating drinkable water from salty water.
+The salty water on one side of the membrane has pressure applied to it to stop, and then reverse the osmotic process and this requires a lot of pressure.

 Ensure every member of the crew understands how the marine toilet works.
 Most marine toilets operate by hand pumping in sea water, flushing the bowl and pumping out waste.
 Reinforced hose is used for the pump's inlet and outlet and fitted with sea cocks.
-Some countries prohibit the discharge of sewage from yachts requiring a holding tank and emptied at a marina pumping station.
+Some countries prohibit the discharge of sewage from yachts requiring an [ installation of a holding tank ] and this in turn is emptied at a marina pumping station.